 The museum exhibits a vibrant and vast collection of over 2000 stones, minerals, and fossils found on the island through various excavations.

-A major part of the personal collection of Manolis Glezos can also be found here.
+An extensive part of the personal collection of Manolis Glezos is available, too.

 The entire collection is called the Petros Protopapadakis Geological Collection.

-The Emery, a quiet hard rock with dark colors, considered to be the most precious metal in Naxos, is found in large amounts at the museum.
-This metal was widely used in ancient times to construct tools that would process stone.
+The smirida (emery), a very hard rock with dark colors, considered the most precious mineral in Naxos, is found in large amounts at the museum.
+It was widely used during ancient times to construct tools that would process stone.

-There are also different fossils found here, the most notable being the bones of the dwarf elephant that roamed on the island of Naxos about 70,000 years ago.
-The museum though small is extremely impressive and is easily one of the most interesting ones in Naxos.
+Fossils are also exhibited, the most notable being the bones of the dwarf elephant that roamed on the island of Naxos about 70,000 years ago.
+The museum may be small, yet extremely impressive and one of the most interesting in Naxos.

 How to get there

 The Geological Museum is located in Apiranthos village.

 Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
 Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 22850 25835, 0030 22850 24829, or booking your taxi online.